What pay and benefits should I detail in a Kitchen Porter job description?

 Communicate pay rates clearly by specifying whether the pay is hourly or salary and by providing a specific range or starting rate in the job description.
 This approach helps manage expectations and attracts candidates who are comfortable with the offered compensation.
 Always ensure that the pay rate complies with local wage laws and is competitive within your industry.

-Common misunderstanding: A wide pay range is better to attract more candidates.
+Common misunderstanding: Wide pay ranges attract more people

-While a wide range might attract more applicants, it can also create uncertainty about what a candidate can actually expect.
-It's better to offer a specific range that reflects the candidate’s experience and skills level.
+Whilst wide pay ranges might attract more applicants, they create confusion about what candidates can actually expect.
+It's better to offer a clear range that matches the candidate's experience and skills.

-Providing an exact figure is not always necessary or beneficial in the initial job posting.
-A range allows for flexibility based on the candidate's experience and skills, but it should be narrow enough to be meaningful.
+Giving exact pay figures isn't always needed or helpful in job posts.
+A range allows flexibility based on the candidate's experience and skills, but should be narrow enough to be useful.

 What types of additional perks or benefits could enhance the attractiveness of the role?